DaviDemarqui/DaviDemarqui/README.md

 ###

-I started coding at age 15 and coding became a passion for me, since then I have never stopped creating new projects or getting involved in new ones.
+I started coding at age 15 and coding became a passion for me, and since then I have never stopped creating new projects or getting involved in new ones.
 I've worked on a wide range of projects, from open-source projects to applications used by thousands of people.
 I'm always willing to improve, learn, and deliver while collaborating with teams in projects.